-A closer inspection of the dissolved arsenic data for the permeate show that there is an inconsistency between the dissolved arsenic results and the total arsenic results shown for the permeate in Table 4-11.
-The total arsenic results are all lower than the dissolved arsenic concentrations.
+A closer inspection of the dissolved arsenic data for the permeate show that there is an inconsistency between the dissolved arsenic results and the total arsenic results (Tables 4-11 and 4-13).
+The total arsenic results are lower than the dissolved arsenic concentrations.
 This obviously cannot be an accurate result.
-Additional comparisons with arsenic speciation data shown later in this section (Tables 4-15 and 4-17) show a similar inconsistency.
-The dissolved fraction of the arsenic is reported at higher concentrations than the two dissolved arsenic species (III and V).
-While it is possible that some other form of dissolved arsenic could be present, that is considered highly unlikely in normal oxygenated feed waters.
 The feedwater and concentrate data show in all cases that the total arsenic is higher than the dissolved arsenic.
 The concentration in these streams is much higher suggesting that the problem only occurs at concentrations near the detection limit.
-These data would suggest that the problem is related to interference in the analysis at very low concentrations.
+These data would suggest that the problem is related to interferences or contamination in the analysis at very low concentrations.

 Given this inconsistency, the State of Utah laboratory was asked to review the data and attempt to explain the possible cause of the discrepancy.
 Their findings are presented in their entirety in Appendix I. The basic cause of the problem, in their opinion, appears to be that the use of sulfuric acid in the preservation process for the dissolved arsenic samples causes a positive interference in the ICP-MS analysis.
-This positive interference is relatively small (a few tenths of a $\mu g/l$; typically 0.4-0.6 $\mu g/l$), but at the low concentrations being measured in the permeate, this positive interference is significant.
+This positive interference is relatively small (a few tenths of a μ g/l; typically 0.4-0.6 μ g/l), but at the low concentrations being measured in the permeate, this positive interference is significant.
 Therefore, the dissolved arsenic results appear to be biased high.
-This positive bias results in an understating of the rejection percentage for the dissolved arsenic in the feed water.
+This positive bias results in an understating of the removal percentage and over stating of the actual concentration for the dissolved arsenic in the feed water.

 The NSF quality control review of the data suggested that a higher quantitation limit might be more appropriate for the arsenic analysis.
-A higher reporting limit of 3 μg/l would eliminate the reporting discrepancy, but the rejection percentage calculation using the 3 ug/l value would yield results in the 90.7-94.2%.
+A higher reporting limit of 3 μ g/l would eliminate the reporting discrepancy, but would result in potentially understating the overall performance of the KMS Module.
+The NSF quality control review also hypothesized that the filter paper used to filter the samples may be a source of arsenic.
+While all these factors can or should be taken into account, the actual data as reported by the laboratory is reported here without adjustment.